If you can't find the truth where you are, where do you expect to find it? — Pilgrim’s Canticle, Book of the Way, 452 AFC

 “中国国家航天局.”

 Tariq stepped back, stunned.
 “That’s not possible.
-China never made it to Mars.”
+China never landed on Mars.”

 Not officially, anyway.

-Back at base, Elena bypassed mission control’s firewalled database.
-She found a buried file:
+Back at base, Elena bypassed mission control’s firewalled archives.
+She found it—a buried file:

 “Project Red Ghost – Classified.
 China, 2029.